gatling/frontline-doc/content/reference/current/plugins/jenkins/index.md

 {{< img src="pipeline-generator.png" alt="Snippet Generator" >}}

-You can specify the Gatling Enterprise address and/or the id of an API Token stored in a secret text credential if you don't want to use the ones configured globally.
+You can specify the Gatling Enterprise address and/or the id of an API Token [stored in a Jenkins secret text credential]({{< ref "#api-token-and-jenkins-credentials" >}}) if you don't want to use the ones configured globally.
 Choose one of the simulations in the drop-down menu, then click Generate Groovy.
 Copy and paste the result in your Pipeline script, eg:
 ```groovy
 // Declarative Pipeline Syntax
 pipeline {